swihart/aaroseplot/README.md

     improvement in this context?
 Let me know and thanks for writing.

+# Some alternative representations using height; not area or radius in polar coordinates.

 ## A pointrange presentation (with fake range):
 ```r
 ## position="dodge" doesn't seem to work